 How do I apply for a passport?
 Where can I get a passport photo taken?

-Passport applications are available online, but if it’s your first time applying, you may have to appear in person.
-More information on current processing times, locations for applying and forms can be found on the U.S. State Department Website.
-Passport photos can be taken at many locations for a nominal fee, including: AAA offices, FedEx, Kinkos.
+Information on passport applications, processing times, locations for applying, and forms can be found on the U.S. State Department Website.
+Passport applications are available online, but if it’s your first time applying, you may have to appear at a local passport/post office in person.
+Passport photos can be taken at many locations for a nominal fee, including: AAA offices, FedEx, Kinkos, and Costco.

 *Do I need a visa?

-A visa is an official stamp or seal that is placed inside of your passport.
-Some programs do require that you obtain a visa prior to departure.
-This will depend on the location and length of the program.
-You should be notified by your program provider if you need a visa and the process for applying for the visa.
+A visa is an official stamp or seal that is placed inside your passport.
+Some programs require that you obtain a visa prior to departure, while others allow you to enter the country with just a valid passport.
+Visa requirements will depend on the location and length of the program, and may also depend on your country of citizenship.
+You will typically be notified by your program advisor if you need a visa, and given instructions for applying for the visa.
+However, ultimately it is each student's responsibility to research and obtain all necessary visas or entry permits.
 You will need a current passport before you can apply for a visa.

 Is there a Pre-Departure Orientation?